ReactiveHTML/rimmel/README.md

 <br>

+Here is [an example](https://stackblitz.com/edit/rimmel-table-powersink) code with a custom sink that uses low-level DOM operations to append rows and columns to a table.

 ## Memory management 🧠
-If you come from some other libraries or frameworks, including "vanilla RxJS", you know you're somewhat responsible of cleaning up memory.
-The indiscriminate use of Observable subscriptions without proper cleanup can cause memory leaks in certain scenarios.
+If you come from some other libraries or frameworks, including "vanilla RxJS", but especially Angular, then you know you are responsible for cleaning up memory.
+Certain improper uses of Observable subscriptions in mixed-imperative programming and without proper cleanup cause memory leaks in certain scenarios.

 Using Observables with Rimmel is trivial.
-All DOM subscriptions and event listeners are handled by the library behind the scenes, registered when a component is mounted and unregistered when it's removed.
+All DOM event listeners and subscriptions are handled by the library behind the scenes, registered when a component is mounted and unregistered when it's removed.

 <br>